aarctical/LifeInvader/README.md

 Add `ensure LifeInvader` (or whatever you name the folder containing these 2 files) into your **server.cfg** file.

-Do not edit, copy or redistribute this script without my permission.
+Do not edit, copy or redistribute this script without reading the license or contacting me for permission.

 Isn't made for sparkles and shines, it's very basic, but works fine.